-Vitamin A is an essential component of the chemical compounds contained in our rod photoreceptors of the retina.
-Rod photoreceptors are used for vision in dim lighting, which is why vitamin A deficiency often first presents as difficulties with night-vision.
-As part of supporting the health of the retina, beta carotene, a plant-derived precursor that converts to vitamin A within the body, was shown to reduce the risk of age-related macular degeneration when taken alongside several other specific vitamins and minerals.
-There is also evidence that eye health further benefits from vitamin A intake by way of supporting the health of the cornea and warding off the dry eye, as well as reducing the risk of cataract through antioxidant action.
+Vitamin A is an essential component of the chemicals contained in our rod photoreceptors of the retina.
+Rod photoreceptors are used for vision in dim lighting.
+Which is why vitamin A deficiency often first presents as difficulties with night-vision.
+As part of supporting the health of the retina, beta carotene showed a reduction in the risk of age-related macular degeneration.
+When taken alongside several other specific vitamins and minerals.
+This is a plant-derived precursor that converts to vitamin A within the body.
+There is also evidence that eye health further benefits from vitamin A intake.
+By way of supporting the health of the cornea and warding off the dry eye.
+As well as reducing the risk of cataract through antioxidant action.

-This one, in association with carrots, is probably the first that comes to mind when someone thinks of vitamins for eye health.
-Although eating bunches of carrots every day isn’t going to give you superhuman vision, vitamin C’s powerful antioxidant properties can do a lot to support your overall eye health.
+When thinking of vitamins for eye health, Vitamin C is probably the first that comes to mind.
+Eating bunches of carrots every day isn’t going to give you superhuman vision.
+Although, vitamin C’s powerful antioxidant properties can do a lot to support your eye health.

-Similar to vitamin A, a healthy intake of vitamin C has been shown to reduce the risk of cataract development, though it is important to note that no vitamins or medications can prevent cataracts altogether as they are considered a normal part of ageing.
-Also like beta carotene, a large study investigating nutritional supplementation for age-related macular degeneration found that the inclusion of vitamin C in what is now known as the AREDS2 formulation was beneficial for reducing the risk of macular degeneration.
+Like vitamin A, a healthy intake of vitamin C has shown reduction in the risk of cataract development.
+Though no vitamins or medications can prevent cataracts altogether.
+They are a normal part of ageing.
+Like beta carotene, a large study investigating nutritional supplementation for age-related macular degeneration found that the inclusion of vitamin C in what is now known as the AREDS2 formulation was beneficial for reducing the risk of macular degeneration.

 Lutein and Zeaxanthin

-Although less well-known by the general public, these two carotenoids have come to the fore during research into eye health, particularly the health of the macula, which detects your central vision.
-The original AREDS clinical trials for macular degeneration noted that while beta carotene was beneficial for the macula, it was associated with an increased risk of lung cancer in former and current smokers.
-This resulted in the AREDS2 formulation replacing beta carotene with lutein and zeaxanthin, two other plant-based antioxidants.
+Although less well-known, these two carotenoids have come to the fore during research into eye health.
+Particularly the health of the macula, which detects your central vision.
+The original AREDS clinical trials for macular degeneration noted that beta carotene was beneficial for the macula.
+But it was associated with an increased risk of lung cancer in former and current smokers.
+This resulted in the AREDS2 formulation replacing beta carotene with lutein and zeaxanthin.
+Two other plant-based antioxidants.
 These compounds support eye health by helping to protect retinal cells from oxidative damage.

-Yet another potent antioxidant, vitamin E supports your eye health by protecting the cells of your eyes from oxidative stress.
-It is included in the AREDS2 formulation for age-related macular degeneration alongside vitamins A and C, lutein and zeaxanthin.
-There is some evidence that a high intake of vitamin E may also be protective of eye health by reducing the risk of developing a cataract, though not all studies support this idea.
+Another potent antioxidant, vitamin E supports your eye health by protecting the cells of your eyes from oxidative stress.
+Included in the AREDS2 formulation for age-related macular degeneration.
+Alongside vitamins A and C, lutein and zeaxanthin.
+There is some evidence that a high intake of vitamin E may also be protective of eye health by reducing the risk of developing a cataract.
+Though not all studies support this idea.

 Although not technically a vitamin, omega-3 fatty acids play an important role in several aspects of eye health and so are still worth a mention.
-The Western diet typically consists of a poor ratio of anti-inflammatory omega-3 to pro-inflammatory omega-6 essential fatty acids, which leads to various problems including cardiovascular disease.
+Western diets have a poor ratio of anti-inflammatory omega-3 to pro-inflammatory omega-6 essential fatty acids.
+This leads to various problems including cardiovascular disease.

-People who are able to attain a healthy intake of omega-3 are found have improved symptoms of dry eye disease as well as a reduced risk of macular degeneration, both eye conditions with underlying inflammatory components.
-In addition to these benefits, patients with diabetes who increase their dietary intake of omega-3 are found to have a lower risk of developing a potentially blinding eye complication known as diabetic retinopathy.
+People who have a healthy intake of omega-3 have improved symptoms of dry eye disease.
+As well as a reduced risk of macular degeneration.
+Both eye conditions with underlying inflammatory components.
+Diabetes patients who increase their intake of omega-3 have a lower risk of developing complications.
+Such as diabetic retinopathy.

-A balanced diet should get you adequate supplies of all these nutrients to support healthy eyes but supplements are available if this is not possible.
-If you’re concerned about your specific risk factors for eye disease, speak to your optometrist or ophthalmologist about additional steps you can take to protect your vision.
+A balanced diet should get you adequate supplies of these nutrients to support healthy eyes.
+Supplements are available if this is not possible.
+If you’re concerned about your specific risk factors for eye disease, speak to your optometrist or ophthalmologist.
+There are steps you can take to protect your vision.

-To know more information regarding Eye Health, please do call us at 1300 297 583 for free.
+To know more information about Eye Health, please do call us for free at 1300 297 583.